burrsettles/geek-nerd-pmi/README.md

 You'll need to edit ```4_final_scores.py``` to accomodate whatever words you are analyzing.

+Also, if the corpus files are large, I'd recommend using the [pypy](http://pypy.org/) python interpreter, as it ran 2-4 times as fast for me.

 **Note that I offer absolutely zero support for these scripts**, and I'm kind of embarrassed by them, but a lot of people have asked, and I don't care to clean them up, so here's how the sausage was made.
 I hacked the pipeline together over about an hour for a weekend project, so yes, it's sloppy.
 And I'd only really been using Python for a few of months at this point.
 Also, I didn't do any smoothing on the probabilities.
 The Rev. Bayes would be so disappointed.